Hello there!

 Personal image in the TCS telescope

-Actually I'm a PhD student in the Physical Properties and Evolution of Massive Stars group, at the Instituto de Astrofísica de Canarias (IAC).
-My work is about the study of the rotational properties of massive stars, which define the different evolutionary channels and fates (supernovae or black holes) of the OB-type stars.
+I am currently a PhD student in the Physical Properties and Evolution of Massive Stars group at the Instituto de Astrofísica de Canarias (IAC).
+I'm researching the rotational properties of massive stars and their impact on evolution and ultimate fates — whether they end as supernovae or black holes.

 Personal image in the COEFIS conference